 MySQL instance by setting the

-configuration option before creating the instance.
+option prior to initializing the MySQL instance.
 Once the page

-size for a MySQL instance is set, you cannot change it.
+size for an instance is defined, you cannot change it without

 Support for 32KB and 64KB pages sizes was added in MySQL